proxmox/ceph/ceph/doc/radosgw/pubsub-module.rst

    S3 Bucket Notification Compatibility <s3-notification-compatibility>

+.. note:: To enable bucket notifications API, the `rgw_enable_apis` configuration parameter should contain: "notifications".

 PubSub Zone Configuration
 -------------------------

-The pubsub sync module requires the creation of a new zone in a `Multisite`_ environment.
+The pubsub sync module requires the creation of a new zone in a :ref:`multisite` environment...
 First, a master zone must exist (see: :ref:`master-zone-label`), then a secondary zone should be created (see :ref:`secondary-zone-label`).
 In the creation of the secondary zone, its tier type must be set to ``pubsub``: